GaryFaubert/DiscoverSubnet/README.md

 ### Example: Scanning a Subnet
 1. In the "IP Address Ranges" field, enter: `192.168.1.0`
-2. Set SNMP Community to: `public` (or your network's community string)
+2. Set SNMP Communities to: `medialinks, custom, private` (the tool will automatically try "public" first, then these in order)
+3. Set Diagnostic Level to: `Verbose` (for detailed SNMP logging) or `Standard` (for normal operation)
-3. Click "Auto" next to "Max Parallel Scans" for optimal performance
+4. Click "Auto" next to "Max Parallel Scans" for optimal performance
-4. Click "Start Discovery"
+5. Click "Start Discovery"

 ## ⚙️ Configuration Options